louisgv/SpaceTrash/README.md

-# Simplex_2178
+# SpaceTrash

-Repository for DSA2 Summer 2017
+SpaceTrash project for DSA2.